© Crown copyright 2021

 - a relevant official (an inspector or surveyor of ships, a person appointed by or an officer of the Health and Safety Executive, a local authority officer, a pilot of a ship, a civil aviation inspector or a border force officer) acting in the course of their employment or their duties

-The requirement to wear a face covering in substantially enclosed public areas of transport hubs or on public transport, ferries, hovercraft, aircraft or cable cars also does not apply where a person has a good reason not to.
+The requirement to wear a face covering in substantially enclosed public areas of transport hubs or on public transport (including on or in ferries, hovercraft, aircraft, cable cars, taxis and private hire vehicles) also does not apply where a person has a good reason not to.
 This includes:

 - where they cannot put on, wear, or remove a face covering: